adams1971/C-LineApplication/ReadME.md

   ## Using Auth Server

-  To use C-LineApplication, follow these steps;
+  To use C-lineApp, follow these steps;

   - to start npm start